 Halebid, or Halebidu, was the capital of the Hoysala empire in the 12th and 13th centuries.
 This dynasty has left a monument of unparalleled splendor, the temple of Hoysaleswara.
 The richness and finesse sculptural details are undoubtedly the most exquisite example of Hoysala architecture.

-It was built around the year 1121 CE, during the reign of King Vishnuvardhana.
-The temple was abandoned in the 14th century when the armies of Malik Kafur sacked and looted the town.
+The temple of Halebid was built around the year 1121 CE, during the reign of King Vishnuvardhana.
+It was abandoned in the 14th century when the armies of Malik Kafur sacked and looted the town.

-The temple, built of steatite, is a dvi-kuta vimana, meaning that it consists of two twin temples built on the same platform: Hoysaleswara, named after the Hoysala king Vishnuvardhana, and Shantaleswara, named after his queen, Shantala Devi.
+The temple, built of steatite (soap-stone), is a dvi-kuta vimana, meaning that it consists of two twin temples built on the same platform: Hoysaleswara, named after the Hoysala king Vishnuvardhana, and Shantaleswara, named after his queen, Shantala Devi.

 The temple is dedicated to Shiva represented by a Lingam, universal symbol of Shiva.
 There are also two statues of Shiva’s mount, the sacred bull Nandi.